WHAT WE OFFEROur Services

 Removal & deportation defense

-Removal defense is time-sensitive and evidence-driven.
-Work typically includes reviewing procedural posture, preparing documentation, and organizing materials for hearings or related filings.
+Removal defense is time-sensitive and heavily dependent on the record.
+It usually involves assessing the procedural posture, preparing documentation, and organizing materials for hearings and related filings.

 Court representation Relief screening Evidence organization Hearing preparation